strohs/memeify/README.md

 ## Memeify Architecture Flow
 Nothing too fancy here.
-Multipart/form-data is posted to API Gateway, which will BASE64 encode the request body and send it on to the memeify lambda as a `ApiGatewayProxyEvent`.
-The memeify lambda will extract and parse the form-data, add the passed in text to the top and bottom of the image, and then store the modified image to a S3 bucket.
+Multipart/form-data is posted to API Gateway which will BASE64 encode the entire request body and send it to the memeify lambda as a `ApiGatewayProxyEvent`.
+The memeify lambda takes the request body, BASE64 decodes it, and then parses the image data and text strings from the multipart form-data.
+The image is then "memeified" and written to a S3 bucket.
+Finally, a JSON response containing a URL to the "memeified" image is returned by the lambda.

 ### input
 The memeify lambda expects to receive three fields POSTed as multipart/form-data.
 The data must contain the following